What is diversification?

 There's no one-size-fits-all approach to investing, so don’t feel disheartened if your approach is different to someone else’s.
 Always adjust your goals and investment levels to something you feel comfortable with.

 It can be tempting to invest in a company based on a trusted recommendation.
-But there’s more to know before you invest, like the financial history and health of the company.
+But you should find out more before you invest, such as the financial history and health of the company.